-Al Jazeera condemns Israeli forces killing of cameraman Samer Abu Daqqa
+Al Jazeera condemns Israeli forces killing of cameraman Samer Abudaqa

 Following Samer’s injury, he was left to bleed to death for over 5 hours, as Israeli forces prevented ambulances and rescue workers from reaching him, denying the much-needed emergency treatment.

-Al Jazeera Media Network extends its sincere condolences to the family in Gaza and in Belgium of the late colleague Samer Abu Daqqa.
+Al Jazeera Media Network extends its sincere condolences to the family in Gaza and in Belgium of the late colleague Samer Abudaqa.

-With the killing of Samer Abu Daqqa number of journalists and media workers killed in Gaza reached over 90.
+With the killing of Samer Abudaqa number of journalists and media workers killed in Gaza reached over 90.

 Al Jazeera urges the international community, media freedom organisations, and the International Criminal Court to take immediate action to hold the Israeli government and military accountable for these acts of carnage and crimes against humanity.